 Our second stop was at Amorino, a gelato shop.
 Don’t get me wrong I really enjoy gelato.
 However, it was not something that I expected on a cupcake & macaron tour.
 This is the location that has the public restroom.
 The picture makes the portion we were given look much bigger than it really was.
 This is a place you will need to visit on your own in order to get the best experience.
 Everyone was given a salted caramel flavor since you don’t get to pick which one you want.
 I saw pictures of beautiful roses they make with the gelato.
 Our guide let us know that if we wanted the flower gelato we would have to come back on our own.

 Helpful tip: come here on your own so that you can have the gelato in the rose design.
 The rose creations can have up to three different flavors.
-With the presentation of the gelato it is sure to be something that your family and friends will be talking about for days.
 If you need to use the restroom stop in here for some samples too.

 Sugarfina was the third stop on our tour and by far the most disappointing.
 The store itself is very interesting to look around though I cannot imagine that I would ever buy anything from here.
 The prices here will remind you that you are shopping in the 90210 zip code.
 Our treat here was a tiny gummy heart a little bigger than an individual M&M candy.
 My friend realized it is a sample that anyone who walks in the store can get.

 Helpful tip: be sure to stop by to take pictures around the store because it does have a few great photo op spots.